IPMHC is our Geraldton-based mental health care program, funded by WAPHA.

 Midwest IPMHC Low Intensity Counselling Program

-The Midwest Low Intensity Program provides up to 6 sessions of targeted counselling interventions, over a maximum 3-month period, for people 16 years and older, who have a health care card, concession card or are unemployed and are experiencing a wide range of mental health issues of a mild to moderate nature.
+The Midwest Low Intensity Program provides up to 6 sessions of targeted counselling interventions, over a maximum 3-month period, for people 16 years and older, who are experiencing a wide range of mental health issues of a mild to moderate nature.
 Counselling sessions are provided by a range of Mental Health Professionals including clinical psychologists, psychologists, social workers, and mental health nurses.

 How can I access the Midwest Low Intensity Counselling Program?